 - 7. STORE vs DUMP Pig follows lazy execution approach during script execution.
 Unless output action is not encountered in the script, the engine pipelines all statements in memory.
 Output actions can be either of a diagnostic operator STORE, DUMP, ILLUSTRATE, EXPLAIN, or DESCRIBE, which indicate the creation of physical and logical execution plans to kick-start Pig Latin code execution.
 Bag scanning instructions may cause spill over to the disk. - a.
 Use STORE, if the script result needs to be written on HDFS. - b.
 Use DUMP, if the script output just needs to be displayed on command line. - c.
-For debugging purposes and quick testing, developers can also use ILLUSTRATE which applies a sampling algorithm to create small test data, apply transformation, and achieve performance.

-PARALLEL - Maneuver reduce phase of clauses such as ORDER_DISTINCT JOIN_GROUP

-8. COGROUP, and CROSS by specifying reducer count in PARALLEL clause.
-Reducer count can also be set at the script level by including the command below -
+For debugging purposes and quick testing, developers can also use ILLUSTRATE which applies a sampling algorithm to create small test data, apply transformation, and achieve performance. - PARALLEL Maneuver reduce phase of clauses such as ORDER, DISTINCT, JOIN, GROUP, COGROUP, and CROSS by specifying reducer count in PARALLEL clause.
+Reducer count can also be set at the script level by including the command below - a. pig.exec.reducers.bytes.per.reducer - Number of input bytes per reducer.
+It is set to 1G by default.
+For large data sets and depending on operation, this can be increased beyond 1G.

-SET default parallel [reducer count]
+SET default_parallel [reducer_count]